-Here are 3 tips to help you keep your family safe:
+Here are 3 tips to help keep your family safe:

 Assess your risk